Almomsk/Almomsk/README.md

 # 📖 Summary
 - 👨‍🎓Graduated from the Plekhanov Russian University of Economics with a degree in Commodity science in 2015 - **Bachelor's degree**
 - :school: Student of **MCs** study programme: Regional Studies and International Business in Metropolitan University Prague (MUP)
-- 🖥️ Student of a 2-year course **Programming and development apps for iOS and Android devices** in GeekBrains online University
+- 🖥️ Graduated **Programming and development apps for iOS and Android devices** in GeekBrains online University
 - :books: Learning how to be **App developer**
 - 🌎 I currently live and work remotly in **Santos, Brazil**
 - :monocle_face: I enjoy **programming** and **reading**, especially books about real-life business lessons from successful entrepreneurs.
 I also like classical Russian literature.